francescmm/GitQlient/README.md

 I'm aware that developers may like to have some more information beyond the User Manual.
 Whether you want to collaborate in the development or just to know how GitQlient works I think it's nice to have some development documentation.
 In the [Wiki section](https://github.com/francescmm/GitQlient/wiki) I will release class diagrams, sequence diagrams as well as the Release Plan an features.
 Take a look!

+### Hot to build GitQlient

+In the [User Manual](https://francescmm.github.io/GitQlient/#appendix-b-build) you can find a whole section about building GitQlient and what dependencies you need.

 ## Licenses

 Most of the icons on GitQlient are from Font Awesome.
 [The license states is GPL friendly](https://fontawesome.com/license/free).
 Those icons that are not from Font Awesome are custom made icons.